 Are there any other costs?
 Is there anything I need to bring?

 You will be required to wear loose black clothing for all sessions.
-You will also need to purchase or borrow from the library the five principal text books and have notepaper and pen at each session.
+You will also need to purchase library the five principal text books and have notepaper and pen at each session.

 When I've finished, what course can I do next?